animesh10/electrode-gitbook/resources/further-reading.md

 * [How to Deploy Software](https://zachholman.com/posts/deploying-software)- Why the deployment process is complex, can be painful, and the solutions.

-* [Enterprise NodeJS On OneOps](https://medium.com/walmartlabs/enterprise-nodejs-on-oneops-f4bc7b1050cc#.sfsslnetq)- An overview of Node.js on WalmartLabs open-source deployment platform[OneOps](http://www.oneops.com/).
+* [Enterprise NodeJS On OneOps](https://medium.com/walmartlabs/enterprise-nodejs-on-oneops-f4bc7b1050cc#.sfsslnetq)- An overview of Node.js on WalmartLabs open-source deployment platform [OneOps](http://www.oneops.com/).

 #### Testing

 * [Approaches to testing React components - an overview](http://reactkungfu.com/2015/07/approaches-to-testing-react-components-an-overview/)- A general overview to React testing with pros + cons.

-* [Mocha.js: Simple, Flexible Fun](https://mochajs.org/)The Mocha docs, helping to make sense of asynchronous testing.
+* [Mocha.js: Simple, Flexible Fun](https://mochajs.org/)- The Mocha docs, helping to make sense of asynchronous testing.

 * [Enzyme: JavaScript Testing utilities for React](https://medium.com/airbnb-engineering/enzyme-javascript-testing-utilities-for-react-a417e5e5090f#.eo79bodrj)- An overview of Enzyme with code examples.